mfocka/oak_embedded/README.md

 ## Introduction

-Example application for creating an object detection pipeline using OAK-1 and a imx8plus board.
+Example application for creating an object detection pipeline using OAK-1 and an imx8plus board.

 ## Error